 One of the reasons Lycra bike shorts are so tight is because they are designed to reduce the impact between your body and your bicycle.
 The materials used in the production of tight-fitting bicycle shorts pulls in any excess body fat you might have, while at the same time providing you with a relatively flat, smooth area for your body to interact with your saddle.
 If you are riding in loose clothing (mountain bike shorts, jeans, etc.) try cycling in a pair of tight-fitting Lycra for a while and see if that makes any difference to your comfort on the bike.

 Finally, once you find a position for your saddle that is comfortable, don’t move a thing!
 Marking the position of your saddle with a permanent marker is a good idea… and you might even want to put a little electrical tape around the seat post (just above the seat post clamp) so that if you have to remove the seat post for any reason, you’ll be able to quickly and easily get your saddle back in its proper position at a future point in time.

-What Characteristics Should I Look For In A Bike Saddle?
+What Characteristics Should You Look For In A Bike Saddle?

-Most (but not all) bicycles saddles are pear shaped and the width of the saddle across the widest area and how quickly it widens from the nose to the back will affect overall saddle comfort.
+Most (but not all) bicycles saddles are pear shaped.
+The width of the saddle across the widest area and how quickly it widens from the nose to the back will affect the overall saddle comfort.
 The size of your hips or the size of your behind has very little to do with the size of the saddle that you need.
-Having wide hips, for example, does not mean you need a wider saddle.
+Having wide hips, for example, does not necessarily mean you need a wider saddle.

 The width between your “Ischial Tuberosities” (commonly referred to as your “sit bones”) is what REALLY matters!
 Where those sit bones connect with your saddle makes the biggest impact in overall saddle comfort.
 If you ride with a saddle that is either too wide or too narrow for your sit bones, the end result is going to be a lot of pain and chafing.